Fashion History Museum

-Fashion History Museum is a museum in Cambridge, Ontario, Canada, which chronicles the history of fashion.
+Fashion History Museum was a Canadian museum that had galleries located in Cambridge, Ontario, from 2015 to 2025.
+The FHM chronicles the history of fashion.
 It was founded in 2004 by Jonathan Walford and Kenn Norman.
 The museum is a non-profit charitable organization.

 History

 Founders

 Prior to founding the Fashion History Museum, Jonathan Walford had been the founding curator of the Bata Shoe Museum.
 Walford has been collecting historical fashions since the 1970s, finding pieces from auction houses, garage sales, and even rescuing some items from the trash.
 He has also written several books on fashion.

-Walford is currently the museum's Director/Curator.
-The museum's other founder, Kenn Norman, who serves as the Chair of the museum's board, has a background in finance, project management and design.
+Walford is currently the museum's Curator.
+The museum's other founder, Kenn Norman, who serves as museum's Director, has a background in finance, project management and design.